bnhf/openvpn-admin-plus/README.md

 ![screencapture-brix-pc2-9000-2023-02-04-14_15_54](https://user-images.githubusercontent.com/41088895/216790336-32dbaebe-7f6d-4c82-8b13-db55fc59c7d6.png)

 Copy and paste this into the Portainer Environment variables section in Advanced Mode, then switch to Simple mode to input your values.
+Replace the ${variable} with your actual values, and remove the comment portions that begin with #.
 Leave USERNAME and PASSWORD default values, as you'll change those after you login for the first time by clicking on Admistrator - Profile:

 ```yml
  OPENVPN_ADMIN_USERNAME=admin # Leave this default as-is and update on first-run